Glenn Gould: Legacy and honours

 Gould is one of the most acclaimed musicians of the 20th century.
 His unique pianistic method, insight into the architecture of compositions, and relatively free interpretation of scores created performances and recordings that were revelatory to many listeners and highly objectionable to others.
 Philosopher Mark Kingwell wrote, "his influence is made inescapable.
 No performer after him can avoid the example he sets ...
 Now, everyone must perform through him: he can be emulated or rejected, but he cannot be ignored."
 Among the pianists who acknowledged Gould's influence are András Schiff, Zoltán Kocsis, Ivo Pogorelić, and Peter Serkin.
 Artists influenced by Gould include painter George Condo.

 One of Gould's performances of the Prelude and Fugue in C major from Book II of The Well-Tempered Clavier was chosen for inclusion on the NASA Voyager Golden Record by a committee headed by Carl Sagan.
-The record was placed on the spacecrafts Voyager 1 and Voyager 2.
+The record was placed on the spacecraft Voyager 1 and Voyager 2.
 On 25 August 2012, Voyager 1 became the first to cross the heliopause and enter the interstellar medium.

 Gould is a popular subject of biography and critical analysis.
 Philosophers such as Kingwell and Giorgio Agamben have interpreted his life and ideas.
 References to Gould and his work are plentiful in poetry, fiction, and the visual arts.
 François Girard's Genie Award-winning 1993 film Thirty Two Short Films About Glenn Gould includes interviews with people who knew him, dramatizations of scenes from his life, and fanciful segments including an animation set to music.
 Thomas Bernhard's 1983 novel The Loser purports to be an extended first-person essay about Gould and his lifelong friendship with two fellow students from the Mozarteum school in Salzburg, both of whom have abandoned their careers as concert pianists due to the intimidating example of Gould's genius.
 The 2009 documentary film Genius Within: The Inner Life of Glenn Gould, by Peter Raymont and Michèle Hozer, also examines Gould's private and creative life, including his relationship with Foss.